msmixj/streaming-02-multiple-processes/README.md

 ### Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.

+### Custom Stream from CSV Script
+I streamed my own unique CSV data by modifying the example approach provided by the module.
+The files created were the python script: process_streaming_SusieSmith.py and out9.txt.